tst2005/love-network/README.md

  1. (Small-LAN) Play with some friends at home (without Internet required) : broadcast, no security (game without password), no closed game needed.

- 2. (Hude-LAN) Play with people on LAN-Party : almost like 1 but you need limited game (open/close/kick/ban feature), with or without broadcast, with or without password.
+ 2. (Huge-LAN) Play with people on LAN-Party : almost like 1 but you need limited game (open/close/kick/ban features), with or without broadcast, with or without password.

  3. (Private-Net) Play only with friends but over Internet : broadcast are not supported, password or authentication is higtly recommended, transmission probably need encryption (TLS).